 - UNACCOMPANIED: THE UNIVERSITY ACCEPTS RESPONSIBILITY FOR WELFARE AND ACCOMMODATION

-You may study and live in Australia with Think Education taking responsibility for your welfare arrangements as a condition of your student visa.
+You may study and live in Australia with Torrens University Australia taking responsibility for your welfare arrangements as a condition of your student visa.

 You will be required to use University approved service provider companies for your accommodation and welfare arrangements.
 The University will not approve arrangements with any other service providers or arrangements with family members.
 All approved providers are expected to meet high standards of service.